citrusonya/citrusonya/README.md

 ### Hi, I’m Alexandra :tangerine:

-I love creating beautiful and user-friendly websites.

-Now I work in the company «MixCart» and improve myself in the field of backend development.
+Now I work in the company «rusnarbank» and improve myself in the field of backend development.